Department of Classics

 Hanover, NH 03755

 The Latin Placement Test is available only to students entering freshman term.
 All requests for exemption must be resolved by the end of your first term as we do not offer this test at any other time.
-The Latin Placement Test for the Class of 2016 may be taken beginning August 22 through September 4, (Date TBD) in the Exam Center.
+The Latin Placement Test for the Class of 2018 are: Time TBD in the Exam Center.
 For further details please see the Placement Exam section of the New Student Orientation website.
 The test takes about 90 minutes.

 For Latin, the College language requirement may be satisfied on the basis of a score of 680 or higher on the SAT II Latin test, or a score of 5 on the Advanced Placement (AP) Latin test, or a high score on the departmental placement test administered during Orientation.
 Exempted students are automatically placed in Latin 10 or 15.
 Students seeking to enter directly into Latin 22 or other advanced Latin courses are advised to consult the Chair of the Department of Classics.
 Students whose test results may not fairly reflect their knowledge and experience of Latin may also consult with representatives of the Classics Department (either the Chair or the instructors of upper-level Latin classes) in order to determine the appropriate placement.